Material-Blazor/Material.Blazor/articles/Workflows.md

 - Deploy releases to nuget
 - Deploy the demo page (https://material-blazor.com) for every release
+- Deploy a demo page (https://material-blazor.com) for the most recent state of the project (i.e. the state the `main` branch)
 - Perform basic sanity checks for pull requests
 - Perform side-by-side comparison checks for pull requests against the current state of Material.Blazor

 # Difference between official demo pages

 There are two demo pages for Material.Blazor: https://material-blazor.com and https://material-blazor.github.io/Material.Blazor.Current. https://material-blazor.com reflects the state of the most recent release of Material.Blazor.
 Use this as a reference when designing your website. https://material-blazor.github.io/Material.Blazor.Current reflects the state of the main branch of the Material.Blazor repo.
 Its main purpose is to facilitate the development of the library.

 # Side-by-side comparisons